annamiriams/CareTrack/README.md

 * morgan

 ## <a name="design"></a>Design
-* All icons displayed in this app were designed by surang and can be found in [this](https://www.flaticon.com/packs/house-plant-6) Flaticon pack.
-The neutral earth tones and relaxing houseplant motif brings a balanced and grounded theme to this application.
+* A clean, intuitive app designed to allow users to manage the referral process with ease.

 ## <a name="nextsteps"></a>Project Next Steps
 * Build out referralSchema (demographic information, contact information, notes section that can be updated by other team members, reasons for initail referral, reasons referral closure, etc.).